mcpuishor/qdrant-laravel/README.md

 # Qdrant for Laravel
-WARNING!
-This package is under heavy development and it should not be used just yet.
-APIs and functionality changes may break applications.

 ## Introduction
 This package provides an elegant, fluent interface for interacting with the [Qdrant Vector Database](https://qdrant.tech/) in Laravel.
-This initial version is handling only single vector collections.
+Qdrant is a vector similarity search engine that makes it easy to store and search for embeddings, making it ideal for AI-powered applications.

+Key features:
+- Simple collection management
+- Fluent search API with filtering and grouping
+- Efficient point operations (insert, upsert, delete)
+- Laravel Facade support
+- Convenient payload handling

 ## Installation

 ### 1. Install via Composer

 ```sh
 composer require mcpuishor/qdrant-laravel
 ```